-This tropical destination known to have over 30 of Thailand’s most popular beaches has just been given another accolade.
-Recently, the United Nations Educational Scientific and Cultural Organization (UNESCO) has selected Phuket to be 1 of 18 cities of Gastronomy in the entire world, recognizing it as the “Creative City of Gastronomy by UNESCO.”
+Phuket is known as a luxury resort destination, but this should also be on your list for street food.
+Recently, the United Nations Educational Scientific and Cultural Organization (UNESCO) selected Phuket to be 1 of 18 cities of Gastronomy in the entire world, recognizing it as the “Creative City of Gastronomy by UNESCO.”

 The title places an emphasis on Phuket’s local dishes, and follows the trend of the world’s growing appreciation of a country’s street food.
 After all, the best way to get to know (and fall in love with) a cuisine is to have it the way locals do.